blacktm/r2d/README.md

-# R2D: A Ruby 2D Graphics Interface
+# R2D: 2D Graphics for Ruby

-R2D is a graphics interface for drawing 2D graphics, animations, playing audio, capturing input, and more.
+R2D is a gem for drawing 2D graphics, animations, playing audio, capturing input, and more.

 # Contributing